 - Student victims also have the option to change their on campus living situations after the alleged sexual assault, if such changes are available.

 After a sexual assault is reported to Campus Safety (660-202-0848), the Fayette Police Department may be contacted.
 Sex offenses are investigated by the Fayette Police Department in accordance to state law.
-The Vice President of Institutional Growth and Student Engagement and the Associate Dean of Students shall be notified if the victim is a student.
+The Associate Dean of Students shall be notified if the victim is a student.
 The student victim of a sexual assault may choose for the investigation to be pursued through the criminal justice system or the campus disciplinary process.

 A representative of CMU will guide the victim through the available options and support the victim in his or her decisions.
 Counseling options will be made available through the counseling center.